intel/auto-round/README.md

 # AutoRound: Advanced Weight-Only Quantization Algorithm for LLMs

 AutoRound is an advanced weight-only quantization algorithm, based on SignRound.
 It's tailored for a wide range of models and consistently delivers noticeable improvements, often significantly outperforming SignRound.
-However, it comes at the cost of approximately 2.5 times the tuning runtime.
+However, it comes at the cost of approximately 2.5 times the tuning runtime,e.g., it requires 4.3 hours to quantize LLaMA2-70B on A100.

 ## Prerequisites
 - Python 3.9 or higher